 Further, I didn’t open a private practice so I could become an expert at figuring out what treatment codes and billing techniques will keep my business from going bankrupt.
 I became a private practice owner so I could help people in the way I believe is best.
 So I don’t want to be limited by the terms of some insurance company or the federal government.

-Unfortunately, the health insurance and Medicare systems have distorted the way health care practitioners can provide care and still remain profitable.
-In the case of Physical Therapy, most practitioners have to see multiple patients per hour and utilize modalities and technicians/assistants in the provision of care in order to remain profitable.
-In almost all cases that I’ve seen, this unfortunately diminishes the quality of care provided.
+Unfortunately, the health insurance and Medicare systems have distorted the way healthcare practitioners can provide care and still remain profitable.
+In the case of physical therapy, most practices must see multiple patients per hour, use inexpensive modalities, and have technicians/assistants provide care in order to remain profitable.
+In almost all cases I’ve seen, this diminishes the quality of care provided.

-This scenario will only get worse as our population ages and our nation’s budget problems become even larger over time.
-Reimbursement for Physical Therapy services is bound to get lower and lower, and those PT practices who directly bill insurance and Medicare will have to see more and more patients each hour to stay in business.
+This scenario will only get worse as our population ages and our nation’s budget problems grow over time.
+Reimbursement for physical therapy services is bound to get lower and lower.
+And the practices who accept insurance and Medicare will have to see more and more patients each hour to stay in business.
 It’s a downward spiral, and I refuse to be a part of it.

-It is so rewarding to go to my clinic every day knowing that I will spend a full hour with every patient and have the time to get significant results in each session.
-I can still provide the paperwork for my patients to send self-claims to their health insurance, many of whom do; but because I have taken myself out of the system in this way, I am able to provide the highest quality care and get my patients better much faster than average.
-It’s wonderful.
+It is so rewarding to go to my clinic every day knowing I will spend a full hour with every patient.
+It gives me the time to get significant results in each session.
+I can still provide the paperwork for my patients to send self-claims to their health insurance, and many do.
+But because I have taken myself out of the system in this way, I am able to provide the highest quality care and get my patients better much faster than average.
+And that’s wonderful!

 If you are dealing with pain and would like to know how we can help, call or text us at (512) 693-8849.